 The cottage is non-smoking

-*Please note: there is currently scaffolding up next door to Old Brewery Cottage while the finishing touches are being done to some newly built houses.
+*Please note: the finishing touches are currently being carried out on some newly built houses next door to Old Brewery Cottage.
 Please contact the office if you require any further information about this.General Description

 To get to the house, look for Golden Hills Chinese Restaurant and you will see a passageway to the left.
 Walk down the passageway and you will see a small row of cottages on the right; Old Brewery Cottage is the end cottage, marked as number 6 (you will find the key-safe to the right hand side of the door).
 Though you are right in the centre of Keswick, this little courtyard of cottages acts as a hide-away and offers you privacy from the main street.
 It's not possible to drive up to the cottage so those arriving by car should try to find parking on Stanger Street, just a few minutes away on foot.